Required Health Forms

 Health History and Pre-Matriculation Certificate of Immunizations

-Widener University’s Pre-Matriculation Immunization Policy requires all incoming freshmen, transfer, and graduate (PT, PsyD, MSW, and MSN) students to provide Student Health Services with the following health and immunization information.
-A health care provider’s signature is only required when filing for a medical exemption.
+Widener University’s Pre-Matriculation Immunization Policy requires all incoming Freshmen, International, Transfer, and Graduate (PT, PSY.D., and MSW) students to provide Student Health Services with the following health and immunization information.
+A healthcare provider’s signature is only required when filing for a medical exemption.
 Failure to comply with this process will jeopardize a student’s standing with the university.

-- Tdap — within the last 10 years
+- Tetanus/Diphtheria/Pertussis (Tdap) Booster — Must be within the last 10 years

-- Meningitis — required for undergraduate students under the age of 25 years (within past 5 years)
+- Meningitis — Vaccine is required for undergraduate students under the age of 23 years old.
+Administration must be within the past 5 years.
+Two dates of Meningitis vaccination required.

 All required and suggested vaccines are available and administered at Student Health Services.